Krem (Dragon Age): Reception

 Fraser Brown from PCGamesN praised Hale's subtle and understated performance.
 Brown thought that Krem's voice "sounded youthful, like a boy’s, but also gruff, which was an unusual juxtaposition"; it was not apparent to him at the time of his playthrough that Krem's voice actor is actually a woman.
 Although she liked that Inquisition's character design allows for female characters to appear with an Adam's apple and she considered Krem to be a well-written character, Kristine Croto from Inquisitr expressed disappointment that Krem is voiced by Hale, a cisgender actress.
 She compared the casting of a cisgender actor to play a transgender character, to putting white actors in black face to play a person of color.
-To Croto, "a cis-gendered actress playing a transman is by definition “acting” man", which undermines the point about gender identity made by Iron Bull to a male player character.
+To Croto, "a cis-gendered actress playing a trans man is by definition “acting” man", which undermines the point about gender identity made by Iron Bull to a male player character.
 Emma Osborne from Junkee agreed that an actual trans person should have been cast as Krem's voice actor.
-She felt that while the player is presented with options to have their Inquisitor ask questions which she considers to be insensitive, to her it "nevertheless presents a learning experience for the player".
+They felt that while the player is presented with options to have their Inquisitor ask questions which they consider to be insensitive, to them it "nevertheless presents a learning experience for the player".

 Weekes further revealed they have received feedback from transgender players following the launch of Inquisition, who felt the player choices were written to be "too clueless and uninformed".
 Kotaku's Kirk Hamilton praised Weekes for being clear and transparent about Krem's developmental process and the feedback they have received.
 Echoing Weekes' experience for approaching and handling Krem's characterization, he pointed out that it is crucial for writers who do not identify as transgender to always ask transgender and genderqueer people for feedback when attempting to write such a character.
 He praised BioWare for being willing to actively listen and learn from its audience, and that more studios should follow their example.